ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/uchicago/MPI/20250803 - Rohan Babbar/index.md

   preview_only: false
 ---

 Hi everyone!
-This is my mid-term blog update for my project, MPI Appliance for HPC Research on Chameleon, in collaboration with
+This is my mid-term blog update for the project [MPI Appliance for HPC Research on Chameleon](https://ucsc-ospo.github.io/project/osre25/uchicago/mpi/), developed in collaboration with Argonne National Laboratory and the Chameleon Cloud community.
-Argonne National Laboratory and the Chameleon Cloud community.
+This blog follows up on my earlier post, which you can find [here](https://ucsc-ospo.github.io/report/osre25/uchicago/mpi/20250614-rohan-babbar/).

 ### 🔧 June 15 – June 29, 2025